-If an emotional blockage or fear is preventing you from welcoming true love into your life, these trees can help you for sure!
+If an emotional blockage or fear prevents you from welcoming true love into your life, these trees can help you!

 You can connect with trees that symbolize love in many ways!
 The following tips are not rules for you to follow.
 They are only suggestions!

 Spend some time under your favorite tree symbolizing love

 If you are looking for a way to attract more love and you have the opportunity to spend some time under one of the trees mentioned above, go for it!
 You can even spend some time there if you feel confused about your feelings and need some guidance and clarity.

 Don’t be shy and ask the tree for it!
 Be vocal and let the tree’s energy help you unveil your true feelings and find your way back into love!